Divyaredd/BIG_DATA_PROJECT2/README.md

 **Column definitions**:

-*id: An unique ID identifying this Game in RAWG Database
+.id: An unique ID identifying this Game in RAWG Database

 slug: An unique slug identifying this Game in RAWG Database